 The primary mission of BRL is to understand the science, engineering and social role of robotics and embedded intelligence.
 In particular, the key challenges surrounding adaptive robotics, namely: dealing with people and their unpredictability, unstructured and uncertain environments, and equiping robots for flexible roles.
 BRL is a unique collaboration that harnesses the collective strengths of its partners to spearhead Britain’s efforts to be a world leader in modern advanced robotics.

-The Laboratory is currently involved in interdisciplinary research projects addressing key areas of robot capabilities and applications including: smart automation, human-robot interaction, bio-energy and self-sustainable systems, biomimetic tactile sensors and haptic feedback systems, unmanned aerial vehicles, driverless cars, swarming behaviour, assisted living technologies, non-linear control, medical and rehabilitation robotics, machine vision, robot safety, unconventional computation and soft robotics.
+The Laboratory is currently involved in interdisciplinary research projects addressing key areas of robot capabilities and applications including: smart automation, human-robot interaction, bio-energy and self-sustainable systems, biomimetic tactile sensors and haptic feedback systems, unmanned aerial vehicles, driverless cars, swarming behaviour, assisted living technologies, non-linear control, medical and rehabilitation robotics, machine vision, robot safety, verification and validation, unconventional computation and soft robotics.

 BRL maintains strong national and international links with both industry and other research institutes and has an enviable track record of successful research and innovation.
 BRL jointly delivers the €27m European funded ECHORD++ initiative, which helps businesses develop and deploy robotic technologies, and turn good ideas into new products and services.
 The Laboratory is involved in multipe innovative applications of robotics for commercial and industrial exploitation, including a Technology Business Incubator.
 The Incubator provides physical space and facilities for early stage, high tech start-up companies, alongside a package of targeted business support that includes mentoring, technical guidance, and access to industry specialists and investors.
 BRL works closely with trade associations and industry networks, and hosts a variety of national and international robotics conferences and competitions.
 BRL runs and collaborates in exciting public engagement projects at a number of locations in Bristol and the region.